 :Crosses fingers and closes eyes for a moment:

-We've been working closely with a new supplier (awesome... really good peoples) on two new Wild Oils for over 4 months now.
+We’ve worked closely with a new supplier (awesome… excellent people) on two new Wild Oils for over four months.

 - Wild Fish Oil – One of the only fish oils in the world certified by Friends of the Sea.

-- Wild MCT Oil with Lauric Acid - A new 100% coconut MCT oil that contains lauric acid.
-Serves as the middleman between our pure C8 and C10 MCT Oil and coconut oil, having some of the benefits of each in a single product.
+- Wild MCT Oil with Lauric Acid – A new 100% coconut MCT oil that contains lauric acid.
+It serves as the middleman between our pure C8 and C10 MCT Oil and coconut oil, having some of the benefits of each in a single product.

-After dozens of label iterations, two completely new bottle changes—due to bottle supply issues—and waiting for all the pieces to come together just right, we are finally shipping our initial batch of 500 units of each Wild Oil this week!
+After dozens of label iterations, two utterly new bottle changes—due to bottle supply issues—and waiting for all the pieces to come together, we are finally shipping our initial batch of 500 units of each Wild Oil this week!

-I've been hesitant to build hype before I had a more concrete launch date due to the way these processes tend to go—unexpectedly and never on time.
+I’ve been hesitant to build hype before I had a more definite launch date due to how these processes tend to go—unexpectedly and never on time.

-But since we now we have a solid shipping date, I felt it was safe to officially open up preorders.
+But since we now have a definite shipping date, I felt it was safe to open up pre-orders officially.

 A Sustainable Fish Oil that Solves the Problems With typical, Mass-Produced Fish Oil